USOIL Live Price โ€” Crude Oil (WTI) Spread Comparison

 Detailed Walkthrough: Opening an IG Account for USOIL

-If regulatory protection and tight spreads matter more than 24/7 access, IG is the strongest Forex broker option:
+If regulatory oversight and spread-based pricing matter more than round-the-clock access, IG is one of the Forex brokers included in this comparison:

 1. Apply (10 minutes).
 Complete the online application with name, address, and financial profile.
 IG, as an FCA-regulated broker, must assess trading experience to determine appropriateness.